 close analogy between protocols and programming languages: protocols

-are to communications what programming languages are to computations.
+are to communications what programming languages

 is the transmission of signs, signals, messages,